-High fiber foods also help lower cholesterol, a key risk factor for heart disease.
-It does that by attaching to cholesterol particles and sweeping them along as the fiber moves out of your body.
+Foods that contain high levels of soluble fiber help lower cholesterol, a key risk factor for heart disease.
+It does so by attaching to cholesterol particles and sweeping them along as fiber moves out of the body.

 Remember, it’s not just how much fiber you’re eating that keeps you healthy, but what kinds of fiber you choose to eat.
 What are your favorites?
-Let us know in the comments!

 It has been a while but I've eaten fat shakes with leafy greens too.
 Cucumbers, avocado, heavy cream, spinach, and almond butter can all be added.
-Though I try to avoid drinking my meals on a regular basis. (www.buyassignmentservice.com/
+Though I try to avoid drinking my meals on a regular basis.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.